Bilevel rail car: Australia

 In 1964, Tulloch Limited built the first double-decker trailer cars for use in Sydney.
 They ran with single deck electric motor cars.
-After the success of the trailers, Tulloch built four experiment double decker power cars in 1968.
+After the success of the trailers, Tulloch built four experimental double decker power cars in 1968.

 From 1972, more double decker multiple units were constructed by Comeng and Goninan.
 These are now known as the S sets.
 All electric suburban and interurban trains in Greater Sydney are now double deck, though the Sydney Metro uses single deck carriages.
 All double deck carriages have two doors per side per carriage, with a vestibule at each end at platform height.
 The Sydney double deck commuter trains are 14 ft 4+1/2 in high.

-The Public Transport Corporation in Melbourne ordered a prototype Double Deck Development and Demonstration train in 1991, a modification of the successful Tangara design used in Sydney.
+The Public Transport Corporation in Melbourne ordered a prototype Double Deck Development and Demonstration train in 1991, a modification of the Tangara design used in Sydney.
 It suffered frequent breakdowns and spent long periods out of use.
 It was withdrawn in 2002 and scrapped in 2006.

+Austria

+Historically, bilevel cars were implemented in 1873 and were in use until World War I. In 1993, the railway company Graz-Köflacher Bahn started to use 15 cars for suburban transport around the city of Graz.
+In 1997, the national railway company ÖBB ordered 120 bilevel cars for the use in Eastern Austria and Vienna metropolitan area.

 Canada

 Canada's national passenger railway company, Via Rail, does not currently operate any bilevel coaches in its fleet, apart from the dome cars used on some long-distance services.
 These coaches include two levels over part of the length of the vehicle.

 The Ontario Northland Railway operates a bilevel dome car on its Polar Bear Express service with two levels along the entire length of the vehicle.

 The Bombardier BiLevel Coach was originally designed by Hawker-Siddeley Canada for the GO Transit commuter rail network in southern Ontario.
 It is now used by 14 different railway operators across North America, including all three of Canada's commuter rail systems.
-All train services operated by GO Transit and West Coast Express use Bombardier BiLevel coaches, while Montréal's Exo trains use a mix of Bombardier Bilevel, Bombardier MultiLevel and various single-level coaches.
+All train services operated by GO Transit and West Coast Express use Bombardier BiLevel coaches, while Montreal's Exo trains use a mix of Bombardier Bilevel, Bombardier MultiLevel and various single-level coaches.

 The private rail tour company Rocky Mountaineer uses bilevel full-length dome cars built by Colorado Railcar.